Blogs

 While this program’s one-year track is accelerated, students are supported through the Asper MFin Mentor Program.
 This mentorship program connects students with senior finance professionals who share their network and help students build leadership skills.
 MFin graduates go on to work in fields like investment banking and asset management.

-Master of Science, Computer Science – University of Windsor
+Master of Science, Computer Science – Lakehead University

 We hope reading about these one-year master’s degrees in Canada helps to inspire your journey as an international student.

 Ready to start?
-Find your study program in minutes with ApplyBoard.
+Register now and find your study program in minutes with ApplyBoard.